What is Christian

 take every thought captive to obey Christ,”

-God, and the Holy Spirit, to tear down the
+faith, and the Word of God, to tear down the

 strongholds of wrong thinking and behavior